Owanate/Owanate/README.md

 <div align="center">
 <h1 align="center">Hi, I'm Owanate </h1>
+<p align="center"><i>“Be curious.
+Read widely.
+Try new things.
+What people call intelligence just boils down to curiosity.”</i></p>
+<p align="center"><i>- Aaron Swartz (2013 ~ 1986) -</i></p>
 <p align="left">I'm a lifelong student, a very curious person and might bore you with a lot of questions.
-I enjoy quick hacks and exploring new technologies.
-I have a knack for getting things done in style.</p>
+I like experimenting with new technologies, building small projects and learning as much as I can.
+I enjoy quick hacks and have a knack for getting things done in style.</p>
 </div>